jamescostian/flashcardz/README.md

 }, 'objecty')

-// Get quized on the terminal over 1 card in that stack of flashcards var myCardsAfterQuiz = flashcardz.quiz(myCards, flashcardz.cliQuizzer, flashcardz.pick.random)
+// Get quized on the terminal over 1 card in that stack of flashcards var myCardsAfterQuiz = flashcardz.quiz(myCards, require('flashcardz/cli-quizzer'), flashcardz.pick.random)

 // Get the term that you struggled with most from quizzes var hardestCard = flashcardz.hardest(myCardsAfterQuiz)